Turkey–United States relations: Gülen Movement (Ergenekon, AKP closure)

 Fethullah Gülen (Pasinler, Erzurum 1941 – Saylorsburg, Pennsylvania 2024) was a Turkish Islamic preacher and Sunni cleric (mufti) who was based in the U.S. since he left Turkey in March 1999, just before tried in absentia and found guilty of subverting the government of Turkey (occupying senior bureaucratic and judicial positions to create a parallel state) in 2000.
 In 2002, Gülen applied for "green card."
-The HS argued for the rejection while the CIA National Intelligence Council's former vice chairman Graham E. Fuller, former CIA official George Fidas, and former Ambassador to Turkey Morton Abramowitz sided with Gülen and presented affidavits.
-The court granted Gülen permission to reside in the U.S. Later in 2008, Gülen's conviction in Turkey was reversed by the AKP, which was facing the 2008 Justice and Development Party closure trial.
+The HS argued for the rejection, while the CIA National Intelligence Council's former vice chairman Graham E. Fuller, former CIA official George Fidas, and former Ambassador to Turkey Morton Abramowitz sided with Gülen and presented affidavits.
+The court granted Gülen permission to reside in the U.S. Later in 2008, the AKP, which was facing the 2008 Justice and Development Party closure trial, reversed Gülen's conviction in Turkey.
 AKP's case against the closure trial and Gülen's subversion trial were finalized for the defendants.
-Prime Minister Erdogan has suggested that the closure case was a response to the government's earlier pursuit of Ergenekon, and/or Ergenekon was not a retribution for closure.
+Prime Minister Erdogan has suggested that the closure case was a response to the government's earlier pursuit of Ergenekon, and/or that Ergenekon was not retribution for the closure.
 Six years after the reversed conviction, in 2014, Erdogan said that Sunni cleric Gülen should return to Turkey.
 After the 2016 failed coup, during Obama administration, it was speculated that Gülen planned to return to Turkey like exiled Khomeini.

 The Gülen movement, followers of Gülen, is a sub-sect of Sunni Islam based on a Nursian theological perspective as reflected in Fethullah Gülen's religious teachings.
 Gülen movement's possible involvement in the Ergenekon plot (trials) is controversial.
-The investigation claimed to study an organization compared to Counter-Guerrilla.
+The investigation claimed to study an organization compared to a Counter-Guerrilla.
 The accused were declared to be the "deep state in Turkey."
 The Ergenekon trials were a series of high-profile trials that began on October 20, 2008, in which 275 people, including military officers, journalists, and opposition lawmakers, all alleged members of Ergenekon, were accused of plotting against the Erdogan government.
 The trials resulted in lengthy prison sentences for most of the accused.